Padworth College offers its educational services exclusively on the basis of the following Terms and Conditions.

 Also in these terms and conditions we use headings to introduce the separate provisions.
 These headings are for ease of understanding only.

 (b) Who we are: We are Padworth College Ltd a registered company in the United Kingdom.
 Our company registration number is 11489483 and our registered office is at Padworth College, Sopers Lane, Padworth, Reading, Berkshire RG7 4NR, United Kingdom.

 (c) Our contract with you: The School Contract, the School Fees, the College Rules and these terms and conditions (as in each case may be varied from time to time) form the terms of an agreement (the “contract“) between you and the School.
 It is not intended that the terms of the contract shall be enforceable by your child or by any other third party.

-(a) How you accept our offer of a place: An offer of a place for your child at the School is accepted by your submission of the countersigned School Contract and paying the New Entry Fees.
+(a) How you accept our offer of a place: An offer of a place for your child at the School is accepted by your submission of the countersigned Acceptance Form and paying the New Entry Fees.

 (b) The non-refundable status of the deposit: The deposit is not refundable if your child does not take up a place at the School.